-As Fort Worth recovers from the recent protests that emerged after a viral video showing a white officer wrestling a black mother to the ground, more community groups are clamoring for the implementation of community policing programs to help drive change.
+TGIM is headquartered in Fort Worth, Texas.
+As the city recovers from the recent protests that emerged after a viral video showing a white officer wrestling a black mother to the ground, more community groups are clamoring for the implementation of community policing programs to help drive change.
 Jacqueline Craig, the mother arrested after calling the police to report a possible assault against her 7-year-old son, later said she would, “teach her children not to lose faith, because with police officers, as with all human beings, you have some good and some bad.”
 Community Policing programs seek to bring a better understanding to the human experiences faced on both sides of the system.
-The Stop 6 Projects is were some the participants of Writing for the Soul Workshop ™ call home.
-Mr. Charleston White, Founder and CEO of Hyped About Helping Young People Excel gave our Program Developer a tour of the Stop 6 Projects.
-H.Y.P.E is the premier program provider of our Writing for the Soul Workshop™ and some of their participants live in these projects.
-Here is the video footage from that day:

-In order to bring this understanding alive, Helping Young People Excel (H.Y.P.E) Youth Organization in Fort Worth is collecting short stories, poems, and essays from youth attending Writing for the Soul Workshop™ as well as officers in the Fort Worth Police Department.
+In order to bring this understanding alive, we are collecting short stories, poems, and essays from youth attending Writing for the Soul Workshop™ as well as those in law enforcement.
 ‘Stories of Hope: Walk a Mile in My Shoes’ will showcase these different voices in order to provide a better understanding of the core emotions and issues that will need to be addressed to ensure lasting success in community policing efforts.

 What’s your story?